carlosvega/httpDissector/README.md

 sudo yum install kernel-devel kernel-headers make gcc glib2-devel libpcacp-devel

 ## Installation
-I have created an installer.
-These are the instructions:

 1. Check if you fulfill the dependencies requirements at the depenencies chapter above.
 2. You just need to download the project